mlandis/phyddle/docs/source/updates.rst

 The complete commit history for phyddle is located here: https://github.com/mlandis/phyddle/commits/main

-**phyddle v0.1.2** -- in progress
+**phyddle v0.2.0** -- in progress

+  * New support for categorical labels (e.g. model testing).
+  * New plots for categorical results.
+  * Improved printed feedback for all steps.
+  * Better plots for PCA and scatter plot results.
-  * Even simpler default directory structure.
+  * Simpler default directory structure.
 Default phyddle configs, scripts, and outputs now share a proj directory in ./workspace.
   * Better support for multiple project names within a workspace directory.
   * Rewrote how Format/Estimate/Plot interact so simulated-test/empirical datasets are treated similarly.
   * Better error checking and helpful messages for Simulate-Format config mismatches.